-Since joining Weil, Mr. Bernstein has represented numerous clients before the FTC and the Department of Justice and has successfully obtained antitrust clearance for major transactions in a variety of industries.
+Since joining Weil in 2004, Mr. Bernstein has represented numerous clients before the FTC and the Department of Justice and has successfully obtained antitrust clearance for major transactions in a variety of industries.
 Recent successes include representing Actavis in its $66 billion acquisition of Allergan, Johnson & Johnson in its $21.3 billion purchase of Synthes, and Health Management Associates in the sale of the company to Community Health Systems for $7.6 billion.
-Mr. Bernstein also regularly represents clients in non-merger matters before the antitrust enforcement agencies and in private litigation.
+Mr. Bernstein also regularly represents clients in antitrust conduct matters before the antitrust enforcement agencies and in private litigation.

 While at the FTC, Mr. Bernstein was involved in supervising the FTC’s merger enforcement program in a wide range of industries, including aerospace and defense, healthcare, and industrial products.
 Mr. Bernstein played a significant role in a number of important antitrust enforcement actions in these industries, including the successfully litigated challenge of Alliant Techsystems’ proposed acquisition of Olin’s Ordnance Division.
 He was also responsible for negotiating numerous consent agreements, including settlements in Lockheed Martin/Loral, Astra/Zeneca, Boeing/Rockwell Aerospace and Defense, ABB/Elsag Bailey, Illinois Tool Works/Hobart Brothers, and S.C.
 Johnson/DowBrands.